Ipstenu/dreamobjects/readme.txt

 3. The amount of server memory
 4. The amount of available CPU

 In a perfect world, you have enough to cope with all that.
 When you have a very large site, however, not so much.
 You can try increasing your <a href="http://wiki.dreamhost.com/PHP.ini#Increase_Filesize_Upload_Limit">PHP filesize upload limit</a>, or if your site really is that big, consider a VPS.
 Remember you're using WordPress to run backups here, so you're at the mercy of a middle-man.
-The DreamObjects itself can handle 2G, but once you hit a few hundred megs, everything else starts getting weird.
+The DreamObjects itself can handle 2G, but once you hit 50 megs, everything else starts getting weird.

-The fix would be to do multipart file uploads.
+The fix would be to do multipart file uploads, and I'm working with engineering at DreamHost to make that happen for everyone.

 <strong>Where's the Database in the zip?</strong>